Please read the instructions carefully before you proceed with the submission of your abstract.

 All abstracts should be submitted electronically through the abstract submission system, and if accepted, presented in English.

-- Abstract submission is extended from 31 March to 01 May, 2020, 23:59 (GMT +8).
+- Abstract submission deadline is extended to 28th February 2021, 23:59 (GMT +8).
 Once the abstract is received, it is considered a final version and will undergo an ongoing review.

 By submitting the abstract you understand and agree that:

 - if the abstract is accepted, it will be published in the electronic version of the Abstract Supplement for the Global Health Literacy Summit

 - if the abstract is accepted, you will attend the first Global Health Literacy Summit.
 To confirm your attendance, you have to register for the Summit by 15 July 2021.
 If you have not registered by that date your abstract will be removed from the Summit program and Abstract Supplement.